Sclerotherapy of Varicose Veins and Spider Veins

 You may experience certain side effects after sclerotherapy.
 Larger injected varicose veins may become lumpy and/or hard for several months before resolving.
 Raised red areas may appear at the injection sites and should disappear within a few days.
 Brown lines or spots on the skin may be seen at the injection sites.
 In most cases, they disappear within three to six months, but can be permanent about five percent of the time.
 Bruising may occur around the injection site and can last several days or weeks.

 In general, spider veins respond to sclerotherapy in three to six weeks, and larger veins respond in three to four months.
 If the veins respond to the treatment, they will not reappear.
-However, new veins may appear over time.
-If needed, you may return for injections.
+However, new veins may appear over time, and if needed, you may return for additional injections.

 Who interprets the results and how do I get them?